sudthebud/ML-Model_MNIST/README.md

 # MNIST Dataset - General Purpose ML Model

-Machine learning model created using my [General Purpose ML Model package](https://github.com/sudthebud/ML-Model_General-Purpose), designed for the [MNIST Dataset](https://en.wikipedia.org/wiki/MNIST_database), a beginner machine learning dataset.
-Achieved an accuracy on testing data of ~**94%**.
+A machine learning model created using my [General Purpose ML Model package](https://github.com/sudthebud/ML-Model_General-Purpose), designed for the [MNIST Dataset](https://en.wikipedia.org/wiki/MNIST_database), a beginner machine learning dataset which consists of thousands of images of handwritten digits (0-9).
+This script trains a model on the training data, tests it on the testing data, produces metrics and visualizations, and predicts on any custom images.
+On average, the model (an instance of which is saved in [```results/mnist_model.sudml```](results/mnist_model.sudml)) achieved an accuracy on testing data of ~**94%**.

 ## How to Use
 1. Clone the repo